Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Visitors from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States - B5JSSK nationals - can prove their right to rent with their passports alongside proof of when they entered the UK, as they will have leave to stay for six months.

-Digital right to rent checks for British and Irish citizens will soon be a reality through the use of Identification Document Validation Technology (IDVT).
+Digital right to rent checks for British and Irish citizens are now a reality through the use of Identification Document Validation Technology (IDVT).

 Identity Service Providers (IDSPs), once certified, can undertake the ID and eligibility checks on behalf of the agent or landlord using IDVT.